Responding to COVID-19's impact on Boston's arts and culture sector

 In addition to the resources and efforts noted below, the Mayor’s Office will connect weekly (via video conference call) with local arts organizations to share resources, and hear your perspective and experiences.
 The agenda will involve a briefing on the coronavirus from the City, what resources are available to you, followed by time for you to voice your questions, concerns, and suggestions.

-The next video conference for arts organizations will be held Friday, June 5, 2020, at 3 p.m.
+The next video conference for arts organizations will be a combined call held Friday, August 7, 2020, at 3 p.m.

 There will be a maximum of 500 people during the live call.
 If you have any questions, please contact email@example.com.